andongfan/mlscript/doc/mls-codebase-doc.md

 - Class `TypeVariable` represents a type variable, which has upper and lower bounds for type inference with subtyping.

-Method `typeTypingUnit` accepts the typing unit to type.
+Method `typeTypingUnit` in class `NuTypeDefs` accepts the typing unit to type.
 It inspects each statement in the typing unit.
-If the statement is a type definition, a `LazyTypeInfo` is produced and stored in the typing context (note the typing context only uses `tyDefs2` to store type definitions).
+If the statement is a type definition, a `DelayedTypeInfo` (which is a subclass of `LazyTypeInfo`) is produced and stored in the typing context (note the typing context only uses `tyDefs2` to store type definitions).
 Otherwise, it desugars the statement and calls `typeTerms` to type the desugared statements.
 For a single `Term`, it is passed to `typeTerm` to type.
-Method `typeTerm` types a term.
+Method `typeTerm` in class `Typer` types a term.
 If the term needs type information of a `LazyTypeInfo`, the typing of that lazily typed definition will be completed.
 Subtyping constraints are generated during typing and sent to `ConstraintSolver` to propagate constraints to type variables.
 For more about type inference of subtyping, please refer to [MLstruct](https://dl.acm.org/doi/abs/10.1145/3563304).

 Of particular interest,
 we introduce how classes and mixins are typed to implement precisely-typed open recursion in more detail.
-Method `complete` of `DelayedTypeInfoImpl`, which extends `LazyTypeInfo`, types type definitions: classes, modules, and mixins and let-/fun-bindings.
+Method `complete` of `DelayedTypeInfoImpl`, types type definitions: classes, modules, and mixins and let-/fun-bindings.

 When a class (`Cls` which is a `NuTypeDef`) is typed, class fields are first